TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Bug-List.md

 * USA Missle Infantry trying to run somewhere inside Artillery base defence
 * AI Cheating: USA Vanilla AI uses FuelAirBomb with it's delivery cargo plane generated at player opponent map edge instead of the AI's edge (I got this in another mod, but I recall this thing happened a lot back in the days when I didn't play much mods)
 * AI Cheating: Black Lotus caputres buildings while walking
+* AI Stupid: USA Raptors will routinely fly past enemy defences when unarmed only to be shot down, after shooting at something in their base.